EuropeanForestInstitute/aiphoria/paper/paper.md

 wood flows respond to prices and policy; their results can serve as input to `aiphoria`.

-What has been missing is a reusable tool that starts from harvests to production and trade statistics, follows wood to its end uses and back through recycling, and keeps mass and carbon balanced over time.
+What has been missing is a reusable tool that starts from production and trade statistics, follows wood to its end uses and back through recycling, and keeps mass and carbon balanced over time.
 Compared with the tools above, `aiphoria`
 adds: